mpvqc/mpvqc.github.io/content/_index.md

     alt="Screenshot of application"
 >}}

-mpvQC is a libmpv-based application for quick and easy creation of video file quality control reports.
+A libmpv-based application for quick and easy creation of video file quality control reports.

 {{<install-instructions>}}